 - Lack of resilience in the roading network to avoid significant delays, economic impact and flow on effects from SH1 (motorway) being closed.
 There is no viable high-volume alternative route available. - Reliability and availability of public transport currently inadequate, unreliable, infrequent, not going to places people need at suitable times, travel time/durations too long.
 Residents depend on their cars to reach employment. - Understanding and managing as far as possible the impacts of the proposed removal of some rail level crossings in Takaanini before and during construction. - Infrastructure keeping pace with development, e.g. rural roads are becoming urban roads with heavy truck traffic.
-We need a timely and complete review of safety needs in precincts that have experienced significant growth, such as Hingaia, Old Wairoa/Grove Road, and Park Estate. - Unprecedented growth, density, multiple developments and the significant increase in construction and population without sufficient funds for supporting infrastructure. - o Significant growth will be occurring on Auckland's southern boundary. - o Impacts of lack of maintenance and investment from legacy council. - o Major civil works Papakura to Drury motorway and rail to Pukekohe, grade separation. - o Failing infrastructure. - Auckland Transport budget constraints leading to increased pressures on Local Board Transport Capital Fund. - Driver behaviour change (encourage more use of public transport and on-demand services, carpooling, travelling at non-peak times, working remotely and reduction of micro journeys) is required to respond to increased traffic volumes. - Increased concern around driver and passenger safety on public transport.
+We need a timely and complete review of safety needs in precincts that have experienced significant growth, such as Hingaia, Old Wairoa/Grove Road, and Park Estate. - Unprecedented growth, density, multiple developments and the significant increase in construction and population without sufficient funds for supporting infrastructure. - Significant growth will be occurring on Auckland's southern boundary. - Impacts of lack of maintenance and investment from legacy council. - Major civil works Papakura to Drury motorway and rail to Pukekohe, grade separation. - Failing infrastructure. - Auckland Transport budget constraints leading to increased pressures on Local Board Transport Capital Fund. - Driver behaviour change is required to respond to increased traffic volumes. - Increased concern around driver and passenger safety on public transport.